utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Partition an array

-Breaks an array up into smaller arrays and returns the smaller arrays as a list.
+The `$partition()` function breaks an array up into smaller arrays and returns the smaller arrays as a list.

 ### FQL